-So we insist: please read what follows carefully.
-If your book doesn’t follow these guidelines, it will get rejected.
+So we insist: please, please read what follows carefully.
+If your book doesn’t follow these guidelines, it will be more likely to be rejected.

-If you have a question, read these notes again.
-If you’re sure it’s not been answered, post it in the comments below and we’ll reply on this page.
-(We won’t be able to answer questions posted elsewhere.)
+If you have a question, read these notes again and also have a look in the already-answered comments.
+If you’re sure it’s not been answered, post it in the comments below and we’ll both make it visible and reply as soon as are able.
+(Note: We won’t be able to answer questions on the FAQ that are posted elsewhere or emailed directly to us.)

 We want novels